 Over the course of this planning effort, there has been a variety of ways for the public to participate and be involved in the decision making regarding future trail connections.
 Below are some of the ways in which the public was able to participate in the crating of this four-county plan.

-Interactive wiki Trail-Maker Map (Now Live!)
+Interactive wiki Trail-Maker Map (Now Closed)

 Have an idea for a new trail route which is needed in your area?
 Help us by contributing thoughts via our new interactive wikimap, where you can add desired new trail routes, identify missing trails which already exist, or adding points of interest that trail users should know about.
 You can even upload photos of places for discussion.

-Public Survey (NEW!)
+Public Survey (Now Closed)

 If you would like to be notified about an upcoming meeting or event in your area, you can sign up for email notifications.
 Simply send an email to email@example.com with the request, and be sure to include the the name of the county (Albany, Rensselaer, Schenectady, Saratoga) you are most interested in.